rebing/graphql-laravel/Readme.md

 	}
 ```

-Your Type for User would look like
+Your Type for User would look like.
+The `profile` and `posts` relations must also exist in the UserModel's relations

 ```php
 <?php